Mother Left Fighting for Life After Brutal Petrol Bomb Attack in Stoke

 • Ali Abbas, 22 & Haris Mahmood, 21, Stoke-on-Trent – Admitted attempted murder and arson

-• Others pleaded guilty to violent disorder and possession of weapons.
+• Others pleaded guilty to violent disorder and weapons charges.

-Police and Fire Service Praise Team Effort to Deliver Justice
+Police and Fire Chiefs Praise Teamwork in Delivering Justice

 “This was a very detailed and thorough investigation.
-We left no stone unturned to examine the circumstances of this case,” said Detective Constable Howard Davies.
+We left no stone unturned,” said Detective Constable Howard Davies.
 “It was a horrific ordeal for a mother to be set on fire in her own home in front of her daughter.”

 Assistant Chief Fire Officer Michelle Hickmott added: “We are extremely pleased with the outcome.
-Our teams used specialist skills to confirm the fire was deliberate and played a key role in bringing the arsonists to justice.”
+Our teams used specialist skills to confirm the fire was deliberate and helped bring these arsonists to justice.”

-This brutal act of revenge has shaken the community, but the tireless work of police and fire services has ensured those responsible face the full force of the law.
+The shocking revenge attack has rocked the Stoke community, but thanks to relentless police and fire service efforts, the violent offenders now face the full force of the law.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.